Theme

 Why it is included here

-LEANN is included because its project materials show retrieval systems built around privacy, local operation, and modest resource use, making it useful for readers comparing retrieval approaches.
+The original LEANN materials give readers a starting point for retrieval systems built around privacy, local operation, and modest resource use.

 Source links